kourbou/how-to-hyperv-arch/README.md

-# Installing an Arch Linux virtual machine on Windows Hyper-V
+# Installing an Arch Linux virtual machine on Hyper-V

 ## 1. Creating the Internal Network Switch